-8. A BRIEF description of the images you're emailing.
+8. A BRIEF description of the images you're sending.

 9. A BRIEF explanation about what you envision for your art (besides finding someone to look at it or sell it for you).

-10. A BRIEF statement about who you are as an artist, what your art is about, and the direction of your career.
+10. A BRIEF statement about who you are as an artist, what your art is about, what you're currently working on, and the direction of your career.

-Even after all this, know that the probability of getting any kind of meaningful response is low.
-But you can at least increase your chances of positive outcomes and make the experiences worthwhile if you do things right-- if only as exercises in purposefulness, and in clearly organizing and presenting your work.
-To summarize-- carefully research and identify your recipients, explain your reasons for contacting them, talk about what's in it for them, be clear about your goals and intentions as an artist, and demonstrate that there's more to your agenda than you.
+Even after all this, know that the probability of getting any kind of meaningful response from total strangers is low.
+But you can at least increase your chances of positive outcomes and make the experiences worthwhile when you do things right-- if only as exercises in purposefulness and in clearly organizing and presenting your work.
 Good luck and best wishes for success!

-Need consulting about how to present your art better?
+Need consulting about how to more effectively present yourself and your art?
 I can help.
 You're welcome to call 415.931.7875 or send me an email.

 (sculpture by Roberto Santo)